 There are good faith PPP borrowers out there who would more readily undo their applications and repay the funds if they could do so without penalty or scrutiny.
 Establishing a federal government amnesty program, as we suggest, would free up funds for immediate use by the over 700,000 pending PPP applicants, which is unequivocally a good thing.
 It would also stem the coming flood of public and private lawsuits and quell some of the backlash against borrowers who are now being second-guessed.
 Finally, it is fair—which is what this critically important financial program should be.

-Ed Zimmerman, an adjunct professor at Columbia Graduate School of Business, chairs the tech group at Lowenstein Sandler.
+Ed Zimmerman, an adjunct professor at Columbia Graduate School of Business, chairs Emerging Companies & Venture Capital practice (fka, The Tech Group) at Lowenstein Sandler.
 Anne Milgram, a law professor at New York University and former New Jersey attorney general, is special counsel at the firm.
 Kathleen McGee, former bureau chief for internet and technology for the New York State Attorney General’s Office, serves in the firm’s tech and white collar criminal defense groups.

 Reprinted with permission from the April 29, 2020, edition of The National Law Journal. © 2020 ALM Media Properties, LLC.
 All rights reserved.
 Further duplication without permission is prohibited.
 ALMReprints.com – 877-257-3382 - firstname.lastname@example.org.